 - Symptoms and course of the disease

 - Risk factors

-Covid-19 is caused by being infected with a novel beta coronavirus that was first identified in China in 2019 as the cause of a respiratory tract infection that is sometimes severe.
-By analogy with a coronavirus that appeared previously, the virus was designated SARS-CoV-2 (severe acute respiratory syndrome coronavirus type 2).
+Covid-19 is caused by an infection from the SARS-CoV-2 coronavirus that was first identified in China in 2019 as the cause of what can be a severe respiratory tract infection.
+By analogy with a coronavirus that made an earlier appearance, the virus was named SARS-CoV-2 (severe acute respiratory syndrome coronavirus type 2).

-Severe cases are observed in young and otherwise healthy patients.
-More frequently, however, these severe cases arise in patients with one or more of the following risk factors:
+Severe cases of Covid-19 are observed in young and otherwise healthy patients.
+However, severe cases occur much more frequently if the following risk factors are also present:

 - Age over 65